dharmax/state-router/ReadMe.md

 # Features
 * Very easy to use
-* Purely Functional - no need for anything by simple JS
+* Purely Functional - no need for anything but super simple JS
 * Only one tiny dependency
 * Easily allow any authorization logic to be used
 * Tiny footprint